 BLUEBERRY CAKE

 This cake is one of my all time faves.
-Thanks to Kat, a colleague from a long ago job, who shared this recipe.
-I still have the photocopy from her magazine or maybe it was a book.
-It wasn't even the best photocopy - I had to handwrite some of the measurements, because the end of the page got truncated.
-Yes, that recipe is from about 15 years ago.
-I wonder where Kat is today.
+Thank you Kat, a dear colleague from a long ago job, for sharing this recipe me.
+I still have the photocopy from Kat's magazine or cookbook.
+It wasn't the best copy - I had to write in some of the measurements, because the end of the page got truncated.
+This recipe is from about 15 years ago.
+I think of Kat often and wonder where she is.

 Ingredients